Confidentiality of and Access to Student Records Policy

 For the purposes of FERPA, the definition of a University official includes, but is not limited to:

-- A person employed by the institution in an administrative, supervisory, academic or research, or support staff person;
+- A person employed by the institution in an administrative, supervisory, academic, research, or support staff position;

 - A person serving on an institutional governing body;

 - A person employed by, or under contract to, the University to perform a special task, such as an attorney or an auditor;

 - A person or organization acting as an official agent of the University, and performing a business function or service on behalf of the University, which the University would normally perform itself;